How to Get a Second Chance

 You’re a possible candidate for second chance leasing if your rental history consists of one or more of the following:

-• You constantly fail to pay rent on time.
+- You constantly fail to pay rent on time.

-• You broke a lease with no suitable purpose
+- You broke a lease with no suitable purpose.

-• You owe back rent
+- You owe back rent.

-• You moved out without a notice
+- You moved out without a notice.

-• You’ve been evicted
+- You’ve been evicted.

 General Requirements For Second Chance Leasing

 Fortunately, there are landlords that are willing to give you a second chance but they have certain requirements.
-For example, they may want documented and written proof that you are doing what is necessary on your part to resolve past financial issues, such as a payment plan with previous landlords to pay off debts, and resolving credit issues.
+They may want documented and written proof that you are resolving past financial issues.
+You may have to pay a high security deposit to ensure that the landlord is covered.
+This is a standard high-risk tenant solution in the industry.

 Benefits of Second Chance Housing

-• It gives you the opportunity to focus on repairing your credit score and rental history.
+- It gives you the opportunity to focus on repairing your credit score and rental history.

 Tips for Meeting with a Second Chance Landlord

-• Your appearance is always your first impression.
+- Your appearance is always your first impression.
 Be sure to dress appropriately.

-• Be courteous, polite and attentive when the landlord is going over leasing information.
+- Be courteous, polite and attentive when the landlord is going over leasing information.

-• If you are in the process of repairing credit, submit copies of updated credit reports.
+- If you are in the process of repairing credit, submit copies of updated credit reports.

-• Submit copies of references.
+- Submit copies of references.